 €17500, €15000, or €13000 depending on the program

-- Citizen from outside EU/EEA countries and eligible for study permit in Netherlands.
+- Citizens from outside EU/EEA countries and eligible for study permits in Netherlands.

-- Applied for a full time Master’s Programs which is part of this scholarship
+- Applied for a full-time Master’s Program which is part of this scholarship

 - Must be eligible for that Master’s Program.